sysprog21/rv32emu/docs/instruction.md

 fixed-width 32-bit format.

-The S-type, B-type, and J-type instructions include immediate fields in a slightly weird permutation.
-In response to the observation that sign-extension was often a critical-path logic-design problem in modern CPUs, the designers always put the immediate sign bit in the MSB of the instruction word, so you can do sign-extension before instruction decoding is done, but this leads to the J-type format
+The S-type, B-type, and J-type instructions include immediate fields in a slightly unusual permutation.
+In response to the observation that sign-extension was often a critical-path logic-design problem in modern CPUs, the designers consistently place the immediate sign bit in the MSB of the instruction word, enabling sign-extension before instruction decoding is completed.
+However, this approach results in the J-type format
 ```
 imm[20] || imm[10:1] || imm11 || imm[19:12] || rd || opcode
 ```